Thursday, January 30, 2020

 Trump detected this hatred in his campaign and vehemently claimed that the Iran Nuclear Agreement was one of the worst ever negotiated.
 Claims were made that Obama had paid Iran a huge amount of money to cement the deal ignoring the reality that it was merely returning money that had been confiscated plus interest.
 The biggest concern was to limit nuclear proliferation and it was acknowledged that other concerns would stop the agreement.
 Always catering to his base voters Trump ignored that Iran was honoring its part of the agreement and that it had been carefully negotiated with other countries that had their own interests and eventually declared the agreement void.
 With the goal of cutting what he considered anti American efforts he increased sanctions and coerced other nations to participate.

 There are a range of criticisms regarding his disregard for international conventions.
 Are all agreements subject to reversal at the whim of a new politician?
 Is nuclear proliferation something that can controlled?
 Can large nations bully smaller nations?
 Are international alliances helpful for dealing with international problems?
 To me most of Trump's efforts have been a step backward.
-The world needs to co-operate to deal with global problems such as the climate crisis, pollution, refugees, etc.
+The world needs to co-operate to deal with global problems such as the climate crisis, pollution, refugees, nuclear war risks, etc.

 Trump has attracted extreme loyalty from a minority of Americans, but has been able to manipulate the tools of gerrymandering, electoral college, corporate media, campaign finance laws, taxes, social media and maybe foreign interests to gain power.
 Public opinion has been polarized.